-Our charter provides that we may issue up to 400,000,000 shares of common stock, of which 30,994,156 shares of common stock were issued and outstanding as of August 6, 2019.
+Our charter provides that we may issue up to 400,000,000 shares of common stock, of which 47,833,263 shares of common stock were issued and outstanding as of March 16, 2020.
 Additionally, our charter authorizes our board of directors to amend our charter from time to time to increase or decrease the aggregate number of authorized shares of stock or the number of shares of stock of any class or series that we have authority to issue without stockholder approval.
 Future primary issuances of common stock could dilute stockholders and could have an adverse effect on the market price per share of our common stock.
-Holders of our common stock are not entitled to preemptive rights or other protections against dilution.
+Holders of our common stock, other than iStar and certain of our existing stockholders, are not entitled to preemptive rights or other protections against dilution.

-Additionally, prior to its purchase in the concurrent iStar placement, iStar owned 20,758,893 shares of our common stock.
+Additionally, prior to its purchase in the concurrent iStar placement, iStar owned 31,682,979 shares of our common stock.
 Subject to applicable lock-up restrictions and securities laws, iStar may resell its shares of common stock in transactions exempt from the registration requirement of the Securities Act.
 In addition, we have agreed to file one or more registration statements covering the resale of all shares of common stock issued to iStar.
 Separately, we have filed a registration statement covering the resale of approximately 2.9 million shares of our common stock issued to certain other stockholders.
 Resales of a significant number of shares of our common stock, or the perception that such resales could occur, may have an adverse effect on the market price per share of our common stock.